DOUGBOWMER/frontend-challenge/README.md

+chore: Modify-Readme-to-begin-chlallenge

+I would like to thank you in advance tfor the opportuninty.
+No matter the outcome it has be a pleasure to be considered.
+However I am confident in my peronsl abilities and hope to join the team soon!

 # Frontend Challenge

 These tests will be used to evaluate your skillset and the type of tasks/projects you'd be great for.
 We encourage you to do both tests.
 They are different in nature and evaluate different skills.
 Start with one that better demonstrates your craft.